sarahc-dev/sarahc-dev/README.md

 I've been working with a small team on a redesign of their existing website using Next.js, TypeScript and TailwindCSS.
 It has been a great learning experience and we're looking forward to going live soon!
 Until then, you can see what I've been working on [here](https://chipper-faloodeh-f128c4.netlify.app/).

 #### Todolist project - In progress
 I wanted to make a simple CRUD app to focus on the details - TDD process front and backend, and learn to use TypeScript on the backend as well.
-I am about to begin rebuilding the backend in Java and in future I intend to recreate the front or backend in other languages as I'm learning, as a way of comparison and learning the basics.
+I have also rebuit the backend whilst learning Java Spring Boot.
+In future I intend to recreate the front or backend in other languages as I'm learning, as a way of comparison and learning the basics.
 Check out where I'm at [here](https://github.com/sarahc-dev/todolist-collection).

 #### Codewars
 I also completed my first 3kyu kata in [Codewars](https://www.codewars.com/users/sarahc-dev/completed_solutions)!
 It took some thinking and I was so happy to see those green checks at the end!